 The counseling office publishes a complete listing of scholarships which can be picked up in the counseling office.
 During the year, notification of scholarship competitions are received and students are made aware of the scholarships through the daily announcements and "Scholarship Updates" lists posted throughout the school (updated bi-weekly).
-Applications for these scholarships are located in the scholarship file cabinet or in many cases you are directed to apply online.
+Applications for these scholarships are primarily found online.
+Applications for scholarships where no website is listed will be available in the counseling office.

 Students are encouraged to involve parents in their scholarship search.
 Religious groups, fraternal organizations, and employers may be great sources of scholarships.
 Students should inquire into the availability of institutional scholarships at the schools they are considering.
 This is where the majority of scholarship money is found.